ste7anste7an/bluepad32_arduino/Bluepad32_UartRemote/README.md

-# Implemented UartRemote commands in the BluePad32_UartRemote firmware
+# Implemented UartRemote commands in BluePad32_UartRemote

 This is a firmware that supported BluePad32.
 Furthermore, the following commands are integrated in the firmware: